 E permits are valid Monday-Friday 6 a.m. to 3 p.m.
 Overnight parking is not allowed in economy parking lots.

 The University of Wisconsin-Eau Claire is a self-contained unit with classrooms, libraries, recreational areas, food services, etc., all within walking distance.
 It is an environment where most individuals do not need transportation.
 Consequently, we recommend that students do not bring vehicles, unless off-campus employment dictates a need.

 Since residence hall lots are for long-term "garage parking," these lots are sold at 100% or one permit per one parking space.
 To ensure fairness, these permits are granted by lottery.
 In the spring of each academic year students currently enrolled and desiring to live on campus fall semester, must participate in the upper-class lottery if they wish to have a vehicle on campus for the following academic year.
 A separate lottery for incoming freshmen and transfer students is held over the summer months.
-Applications for this lottery will be included in the Housing and Residence Life informational packet that is mailed in early June.

 Students who are not successful in the lottery may be eligible for a permit through the Need Based Application process.
 Need based permits are intended for students who have an off-campus job, medical need, student teaching, etc. If an off-campus situation qualifies, the application process and documentation must be submitted to the Parking and Transportation Office.
 All requests will be evaluated and permits will be assigned according to the need and until the supply is exhausted.